cloud-solutions/zend-sentry/README.md

 Features and capabilities:

-* log uncatched PHP exceptions to Sentry automagically
+* log uncatched PHP exceptions to Sentry automagically.
-* log PHP errors to Sentry automagically
+* log PHP errors to Sentry automagically.
-* log uncatched Javascript errors to Sentry automagically
+* log uncatched Javascript errors to Sentry automagically.
-* capture Exceptions to Sentry by triggering an event listener
+* capture Exceptions to Sentry by triggering an event listener.
-* log anything you like to Sentry by triggering an event listener
+* log anything you like to Sentry by triggering an event listener.
-* ZF ExceptionStrategy for Http as well as the CLI (automatic selection)
+* ZF ExceptionStrategy for Http as well as the CLI (automatic selection).
-* log actions return the Sentry event_id
+* log actions return the Sentry event_id.
-* Raven is registered as a Service
+* Raven is registered as a Service.
-* override Raven config defaults
+* override Raven config defaults.
-* pass config options to ravenjs
+* pass config options to ravenjs.
-* configure error messages
+* configure error messages.
+* inject a Content-Security-Policy` nonce for the inline script rendering.
+Makes it possible for you to create a CSP without `unsafe-inline` as script source.

 # Installation